Undergraduate Curriculum Changes

 Courses which have not been offered in the past three to five years should be inactivated.
 No justification for inactivating a course is needed.

-- Request to reactivate a course (Use the New Course/Course Reactivation v.
-2.0 form
+- Request to reactivate a course (Use the New Course/Course Reactivation form in Curriculog.)

 - Request to change admission, retention, progression, or graduation policy requirements

 Curriculum Changes Which DO NOT Require University Curriculum Committee Action

 Minor changes in curriculum may be made at the departmental level and do not require action by the University Curriculum Committee.
 Submit the following through the college curricular process and forward to the Amy Aldridge Sanford, vice provost for academic programs for final approval:

 - schedule type